YasaminAbbaszadegan/News_Summarizer_using_Llama2_Qlora/README.md

 For any assistance, kindly send us a message or email us at [your contact email].

 Thank you for your understanding and cooperation! 🙏

+## Contributors

+- Yasamin Abbaszadegan

+## model_api_inference
+### handler.py

+- A handler in Hugging Face helps manage API endpoints.
+- It acts like a middleman between incoming requests and the model.
+- When someone sends a request to the API, the handler processes it.
+- It sends the data to the model for prediction.
+- Then, it formats the model's response before sending it back.
+So, handlers are crucial for making sure the API works smoothly and interacts correctly with the deployed model.